Job, Carreer, and Academic Assistantship Announcements

 California University of PA

-Undergraduate Science Education Assistant - Students should apply for this position who have demonstrated academic excellence in their courses and can provide an outstanding work history.
+Undergraduate Assistant: Science Education - Students should apply for this position who have demonstrated academic excellence in their courses and can provide an outstanding work history.
 Required qualifications include: Cal U student in good standing; proficiency with Microsoft Office; interest in STEM disciplines.
 Responsibiities could include: answering phones, basic word processing and internet searching; general office tasks; creating documents, tables, and lists; maintaining webpages; organizing and supporting science education events; organizing science teaching supplies; researching, planning and teaching science education activities; and other assigned tasks in support of science education projects.

 Application Procedure: Students who wish to apply should:

-Step 1: Send a resume and a copy of an unofficial Cal U transcript to Dr. Hug.
+Step 1: Email a resume Dr. Hug.

 Step 2: Schedule and complete an intial interview with Dr. Hug.